New Law Allows People to Sue Gun Manufacturers

 The law seems to be strict, but it may be what is needed to lower the rising rates of gun violence.
 In Washington alone “810 Washingtonians are killed by guns, a rate of 10.5 per 100,000 people,” as reported by the Alliance for Gun Responsibility.
 We are certainly interested in seeing how California does or doesn’t change with this new law.
 If it can protect our community, then it’s worth exploring more and in other states.

-Philbrook Law Office has helped clients to stand up to gun manufacturers who show reckless disregard for the lives of the vulnerable around us.
+Philbrook Law has helped clients to stand up to gun manufacturers who show reckless disregard for the lives of the vulnerable around us.
 Contact us in Vancouver or Battle Ground, WA to learn more about your legal options.
 Please call us or fill out our contact form.
 Proudly serving Washington State.

 In 2023, Adin Johnson was selected by his peers to receive the Clark County Bar Association’s “Rising Star Award.”
 Learn more about his legal background here.